-This has created a new kind of "astrotourism" (86, 87) with significant revenue-generating potential (88).
-This may in turn encourage lighting practices and public policies that protect night skies (89), yet it calls into question what defines a "dark sky" (90) and how it should be quantified (91, 92).
-It also requires understanding how to measure or describe nighttime darkness to best preserve it (18, 93).
-Limited evidence suggests that efforts that recognize the value of dark skies and support their conservation may have positive benefits in reducing skyglow on regional scales (94).
+Meanwhile, the ongoing conversion of world outdoor lighting to SSL, and its potential to increase skyglow, may work against dark-sky landscape conservation goals.
+Public interest in visiting naturally dark places is increasing (95, 96).
+This has created a new kind of "astrotourism" (97, 98) with significant revenue-generating potential (99).
+This may (or may not) in turn encourage lighting practices and public policies that protect night skies (100-102).
+It also calls into question what defines a "dark sky" (103) and how it should be quantified (104, 105).
+It also requires understanding how to measure or describe nighttime darkness to best preserve it (22, 106).
+Limited evidence suggests that efforts that recognize the value of dark skies and support their conservation may have positive benefits in reducing skyglow on regional scales (107).

-Ecological Impacts
+2 Ecological Impacts

-ALAN exposure impacts almost every species studied by scientists.
+ALAN exposure affects almost every species studied by scientists.
 It interferes with their biology and changes how they interact with the environment.
 This harms ecosystems and can make plants and animals less resilient in the face of environmental change.

-Organisms at or near the surface of the Earth experience natural levels of light that vary by factors of over one billion (Figure 5).
+Organisms at or near the surface of the Earth experience natural levels of light that vary by a factor of over one billion (Figure 5).
 The rising and setting of the Sun and Moon set light levels and the timing and duration of light exposure.
 They are the most important sources of light in the natural environment, and they establish cues that species look for around them.
 This tells them when to engage in certain behaviors like finding food and mates.

-Some species rely on very dim sources of natural light, such as starlight, for orientation and navigation (96-99).
-Artificial light can disrupt the activities of these species (100).
+Some species rely on very dim sources of natural light, such as starlight, for orientation and navigation (109, 110).
+Artificial light can disrupt the activities of these species (111).
 Their behaviors evolved over billions of years in the presence of only natural sources of light at night.